 Canada's current moored buoy program will need to adapt to several upcoming changes in satellite communications.
-In the past we have been operating moored buoys that utilize relatively high power transmitters at the 100 baud transmission rate using omni directional antennas.
-The challenge is for us to move to a higher data transmission rate, using the new generation of lower power transmitters, without increasing data loss.
+The current 100 baud GOES data communication channels will be upgraded to 300 baud in order to accommodate more users.
+In the past we have been operating moored buoys that utilize relatively high power transmitters (40 watt) at the 100 baud transmission rate using omni directional antennas.
+The challenge is to move to the higher data transmission rate, using the new generation of lower power transmitters (10-16 watt), without deterioration of data reception reliability.